project-akri/akri/docs/coap-demo.md

   cargo run
   ```

-It's not necessary, but you can check if the server is correctly up-and-running creating a separate Rust project for a CoAP client with the following `main.rs`:
+It's not necessary, but you can check if the server is correctly up and running creating a separate Rust project for a CoAP client with the following `main.rs`:

 ```rs
 use coap::CoAPClient;